doheuncho/TIL/README.md

 * This repository started from 2021-12-16 (but also included previous materials)
 * Record what I study every day
-* Contents is sorted alphabetically.
+* List of contents is sorted alphabetically.

 ---
 ## Data structure & Algorithm